PostCenter/botcenter-dsl/index.md

 * **Flexible:** bots are functions, and functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).
 * **Web-friendly:** it provides a simple API for dealing with HTTP requests and responses.
 JSON and XML are supported out-of-the-box.
 * **TDD-friendly:** the language comes with a testing framework that allows testing bots from the beginning.
 It provides a very simple way of mocking functions such as HTTP requests.
+* **Developer-friendly:** in addition to the language goodies already mentioned, we provide a web IDE for developing and testing bots in a sandbox environment :).

-These language features satisfy the first three goals we proposed.
+These features satisfy the first three goals we proposed.
 The fourth, fifth, and sixth ones are covered by the execution model.

 ## The execution model